 Candice knew that a long-term, more sustainable feeding program needed to be implemented.
 A nutritious, sustainable, and culturally acceptable vegetable was needed to replace the dehydrated vegetables.
 The hospital is situated on acres of land near the equator with ample access to water – growing their own produce was the answer.

 Many types of plants were tried without success.
 Then a local gardener suggested they try Boteco-teco – a vegetable known to locals and easily grown.
-Boteco-teco, it turns out, is considered a weed to many gardeners in North America and is commonly called Pig weed (scientifically known as Amaranthus retroflexus).
+Boteco-teco, it turns out, is a type of amaranth which is considered a weed to many gardeners in North America.
+The local variety is often called red-rooted pigweed (scientifically known as Amaranthus retroflexus).
 This plant is more nutritious than spinach and literally grows like a weed – from seed to harvest in only three weeks.
 This vegetable is now grown on the hospital grounds and served with purchased rice and beans to provide a nutritionally balanced meal to meet patients’ dietary needs.

 Patients receive spiritual nourishment through the Word of God during their hospital stay.
 Now, they can also receive physical nourishment because of God’s provision of a nutritious weed.